Siege of Szigetvár: Siege

 Bombardment of the New Town and the inner castle continued on 9 August.
 Trenches and batteries were constructed in an arc stretching from the southeast rampart.
 The Old Town was surrounded to the east by janissaries who were closing in on the walls, and to the west by a battery near the dam, while more batteries were built to bombard it.
 Preliminary work was initiated to break open the dam while guarded by 600 janissaries.
 The defenders retreated from New Town in the evening after incurring much damage from the bombardment.

 On 10 August, the Ottomans initiated a large artillery offensive against the fort.
 Ottoman artillery began firing on its two southern parapets, meanwhile, the Old Town was fired upon by four or five batteries.
 Zrinski and his subordinates disagreed on what course to follow next.
 Zrinski intended to withdraw from the Old Town, but his subordinates wanted to hold onto it.
 Zrinski decided to keep holding the town because it would provide more time for the defenders and because evacuating 4,000 people from the town to the fort would be tough.

 On 19 August, long sections of the Old Town's walls had collapsed.
 The defenders began retreating but were attacked by the Ottomans at the entrance of the fort's bridge, and the former lost many of their officers during the fighting.
 The bulwarks on the southwest and southeast parts of the fort had been under bombardment continuously for ten days, but had not broken, primarily due to the long distance from and constrained angle of fire of the batteries.
 An additional two batteries were deployed in the Old Town to the south of the fort, where they targeted the weakest and least defensible portions of the bastions.
 The cross beams of these structures were more vulnerable to bombardment and crumbled quickly.

-Zrinski, advised by his experienced commanders, ordered 200 of his cavalry to prevent the Ottomans form draining the swamp surrounding the fort complex.
+Zrinski, advised by his experienced commanders, ordered 200 of his cavalry to prevent the Ottomans from draining the swamp surrounding the fort complex.
 This initiative failed; other ideas advanced by Zrinski's subordinates in the first two weeks of the siege also ended in failure.
 After the demise of his lieutenants and the Ottomans taking the towns, Zrinski commandeered the resistance himself.

 The fort's walls were partly breached at the Hegy (lit.
 'Mountain') Bastion, which was the one nearest to the Ottoman cannons.
 A bigger portion of the walls collapsed six days after the Old Town was taken by the Ottomans.
 The Ottoman commanders determined that this was the time to mount their first infantry attack.
 On 26 August, they launched the attack but failed and suffered high losses.
 The purpose of this attack probably was to expand the breaches they had made by digging through them into the fort walls.
 On 29 August, the Ottomans initiated another attack to decisively defeat the defenders; however, the attack failed and 4,000 Ottoman soldiers died.